-- You will need to cut the potatoes in small pieces to have them fit in the measuring cups.
-That will allow you to get right amount of veggies (if the pieces are too big, you will end up with too much empty space in the cups!).
-They will also cook faster.
+- Be sure to peel the potatoes so the sauce is very smooth.
+Also, you will need to dice the potatoes in small pieces to have them fit into the measuring cup.
+That will allow you to get the right amount of veggies and help them cook faster too.

 - I love a saucier texture for this dip.
-If you prefer to get a thicker mixture (for example, if you want to spread a few dollops on pizza...) then start with a little less water (maybe ½ cup instead of ¾), blend and add more if needed.
+If you prefer a thicker mixture (for example, if you want to spread a few dollops on pizza...) then start with a little less water (maybe ½ cup instead of ¾), blend and add more as needed.

-- The canned green chiles is essential!
-Don't skip it!
-If you really don't want to use it, then compensate by adding a tiny amount of white vinegar (or more lemon juice) to add that tangy subtle taste.
+- Canned green chiles are essential!
+Don't skip them!
+If you really don't want to use them, then compensate by adding a tiny amount of white vinegar (or more lemon juice) to add that tangy subtle taste.